RaoulGrn/react-quiz/README.md

 # Setup
 - Use "npm install" in root folder.
 - Write "npm run server" and "npm run start" in the same root folder.
-The "back end" is only a script that loads our questions from a json file.

 # Photos